aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Account identifiers
 Currently, Aptos supports only a single, unified identifier for an account.
 Accounts on Aptos are universally represented as a 32-byte hex string.
-A hex string shorter than 32-bytes is also valid: in those scenarios, the hex string can be padded with leading zeroes, e.g., 0x1 => 0x0000000000000...01.
+A hex string shorter than 32-bytes is also valid; in those scenarios, the hex string can be padded with leading zeroes, e.g., 0x1 => 0x0000000000000...01.

 ## Creating an account